doxeylab/learn-genomics-in-linux/task1/README.md

 # or alternatively

 cat file.txt | grep "word" | wc -l  # does the same thing as above

+# if we want to count ALL the occurrences of "word" in the file (allowing multiple per line), we can do

+grep -o "word" file.txt | wc -l

 ```

 #### Copying a file to and from a remote server